Raju Srivastav: Career

 In 1980s he moved to Mumbai, and started his career by doing small roles in Bollywood films.
 He had a part in the Rajshri Productions movie Maine Pyar Kiya and other small roles in various movies such as Baazigar and Bombay to Goa.
 He worked as an actor and comedian in the Bollywood movie Aamdani Atthanni Kharcha Rupaiya.

-In 2005, ventured into stand-up comedy with the talent show The Great Indian Laughter Challenge and finished as second runner-up.
+In 2005, he ventured into stand-up comedy with the talent show The Great Indian Laughter Challenge and finished as second runner-up.
 Then he took part in its spin-off, The Great Indian Laughter Challenge – Champions, and won the title of "The King of Comedy".
-He became famous with this show.
+He became famous because of this show.
 By 2009, he had done more than 2,800 live shows.

 In 2009, in an interview, he said the vulgarity in comedy shows was a concern for him.
 He believed that comedians should practice self-regulation.
-Srivastav participated in Bigg Boss (Hindi season 3), the Indian counterpart of the Big Brother (franchise).
+Srivastav participated in Bigg Boss (Hindi season 3), the Indian counterpart of the Big Brother.
 After staying in the house for more than two months he was voted out on 4 December 2009.
 In 2010, Srivastav received threatening calls from Pakistan warning him not to crack jokes on underworld don Dawood Ibrahim and Pakistan during his shows.

 In 2013, Raju along with his wife participated in Nach Baliye season 6, which is a couples dance show on StarPlus.
 He has also appeared on Comedy Nights with Kapil.

 In 2016, he appeared in Mazaak Mazaak Mein, a Hindi reality television talent competition.

 In 2019 participated in the comedy show Comedy Ka Maha Muqabala.